isomerpages/moe-junyuanpri/_cce/Signature Programmes (coming soon).md

 <h6><b>Against all odds, North View Primary School pupil overcame heart condition to sit PSLE</b></h6>
 <figure><img src="/images/SP_Picture2.png" style="width:75%"><figcaption> Source: <a href="https://www.straitstimes.com/singapore/against-all-odds-north-view-primary-school-boy-overcame-heart-condition-to-take-psle"> https://www.straitstimes.com/singapore/against-all-odds-north-view-primary-school-boy-overcame-heart-condition-to-take-psle</a></figcaption></figure>

+<u><b><h5>Listening to Inspirational Values-embedded Stories (LIVES) Programme</h5></b></u><br>
+<b>LIVES Programme</b>promotes core values through moral and inspirational stories shared during morning assembly by our CCE Ambassadors.
+These stories are sourced from newspaper articles or drawn from real-life examples of students who demonstrate positive behaviours.
+They bring school values to life by showing what they look like, sound like, and feel like in action. <br><br>
+With the exemplification of kindness as a key focus, the programme also expounds on the values of respect, generosity, compassion, empathy, patience, inclusivity, gratitude, and graciousness to inculcate in our students.
+By connecting relatable, authentic examples to each value, LIVES inspires students to embody them in their daily lives and strengthens a culture of care within the school community.

+<h6><b>Against all odds, North View Primary School pupil overcame heart condition to sit PSLE</b></h6>